-- (i) Skidboards must be securely bolted to the skidboard frame for the length of the hoisting zone.
-The frame must be securely bracketed to the gantry structure, to prevent the hoisted load from impacting the gantry structure directly. - (ii) Skidboards must be designed for the required wind loads and the 5 kN point load as specified in 18.4.5(c) below. - (iii) Timber skidboards must be minimum 250 mm wide and 50 mm thick, and be spaced no more than 50 mm apart.
-Modular skidboard panels are to be installed in accordance with the structural engineer's design. - (iv) The top of the skidboards should extend a minimum 1000 mm above the gantry deck to sit in line with (or higher than) the handrail, to ensure the load being lifted does not clip the guardrail system (see 18.3.1(a) above).
-See Figure 18.3. - (c) Worksite safety barrier screen - (i) A worksite safety barrier screen must be installed between the hoisting zone and the adjacent lane of traffic, to provide an aesthetically pleasing physical barrier between the hoisting zone and roadway, protect those working within the hoisting zone and afford extra protection to passing vehicles when hoisting operations are underway.
-See Figure 18.4. - (ii) You should follow the recommendations in VicRoads Road Design Note RDN 06-12 A Worksite Safety Barrier Screens when designing and installing the screen, except for the following: - The screen must be constructed of steel and be transparent in nature (for example, woven steel mesh).
-Solid steel or timber panels will not be permitted in the City of Melbourne. - A contrasting strip of 100 mm wide retroreflective adhesive tape must be affixed around the top of any barriers used (comprised of 50 mm yellow tape and 50 mm red tape, with a small gap in between) to maximise visibility in low light conditions. - 'Keep right' signage must be displayed at the start of the screen and not protrude into the traffic lane (or 'keep left' for one-way roads with a hoisting zone on the right side of the road).
-This is the only signage permitted on the screen. - No shade cloth is permitted on the screen. - (iii) The screen must be designed to a structural engineer's requirements. - (iv) You will need to obtain separate consent from us before you make any modifications to the road surface (for example, adding footings for the screen and/or any barriers).
-See 10.4.4 Consent for works (road works). - (v) Before vacating the Construction Permit Zone on the completion of works, the surface must be reinstated to our satisfaction (see 10.6 After your project).
+- (i) Skidboards must be securely fixed to the skidboard frame for the length of the hoisting zone.
+The frame must be securely bracketed to the gantry structure, to prevent the hoisted load from impacting the gantry structure directly. - (ii) Skidboards must be designed for the required wind loads and the 5 kN point load as specified in 18.4.5(c) below. - (iii) Timber skidboards must be approximately 245 mm wide and 45 mm thick, and must be spaced no more than 50 mm apart.
+Modular skidboard panels are to be installed in accordance with the structural engineer's design. - (iv) The top of the skidboards should extend a minimum 1000 mm above the gantry deck to sit in line with (or higher than) the handrail, to ensure the load being lifted does not clip the guardrail system.
+See Figure 18.3 (p.141).

+(c) Worksite safety barrier screen

+(i) A worksite safety barrier screen must be installed between the hoisting zone and the adjacent lane of traffic, to provide an aesthetically pleasing physical barrier between the hoisting zone and roadway, protect those working within the hoisting zone and afford extra protection to passing vehicles during hoisting operations.
+See Figure 18.4 (p.142).

+- (ii) You should follow the recommendations

+in VicRoads Road Design Note RDN 06-12 A Worksite Safety Barrier Screens when designing and installing the screen, except for the following: - The screen must be constructed of steel and be transparent in nature (for example, woven steel mesh).
+Solid steel or timber panels will not be permitted in the municipality. - A contrasting strip of 100 mm wide retroreflective adhesive tape must be affixed around the top of any barriers used (comprised of 50 mm yellow tape and 50 mm red tape, with a small gap in between) to maximise visibility in low light conditions. - 'Keep right' signage must be displayed at the start of the screen and not protrude into the traffic lane (or 'keep left' for oneway roads with a hoisting zone on the right side of the road).
+This is the only signage permitted on the screen. - No shade cloth is permitted on the screen. - (iii) The screen must be designed to a structural engineer's requirements. - (iv) You must have our consent for works (road works) before you make any modifications to the road surface (for example, adding footings for the screen and/or any barriers).
+See 10.4.4 Consent for works (road works) for details. - (v) Before vacating the Construction Permit Zone on the completion of works, the surface must be reinstated to our satisfaction (see 10.6 After your project for more information).